meitarc/FinalProject/README.md

 # FinalProject
-Please download the file from folowing link and paste the file at the project's folder.
+Please download the file from folowing link and paste the file at the "ObjectDalgorithm" folder.

 https://drive.google.com/file/d/1aZkOkUZC-eX1bn8aiLFRTYmg8-ofCgH7/view